jtbr/FreeRTOS-TCP_SAMV71_NetIntf/readme.md

 Network Descriptors and Buffers are required by hardware to be in non-cached SRAM.
 That leaves you two options:
 1) Leave D(ata) cache disabled.
 2) Mark an area of SRAM as non-cached, and put the buffers/descriptors there.
+This allows the cache to operate on other areas of SRAM.

 In order to do the latter, it's necessary to use the MPU to disable caching on an area of SRAM of large enough to cover descriptors and